Google Analytics Squarespace Integration

 Custom Events

-For actions specific to your business - form submissions, button clicks, video plays, file downloads - configure custom events.
+For actions specific to your business, such as form submissions, button clicks, video plays, and file downloads, configure custom events.
 In GA4, go to Admin > Events > Create Event and define the trigger conditions.
 For advanced event tracking (like tracking specific button clicks), use Google Tag Manager loaded through Code Injection.
 For GA4 setup details, our guide to implementing Google Analytics on Squarespace covers event configuration step by step.

 Marking Events as Conversions